This story originally ran on November 13, 2019. It has been expanded and republished for our “The 100 Sequences That Shaped Animation” package.

 “Animation is very hard to do,” says Cat Solen, the director behind Shivering Truths on Adult Swim.
 “But you can do things with animation that you couldn’t do with any other media.
 It’s impossible in a way that feels like you’re working within another dimension.
 Not 2-D, not 3-D, not CG, not anything.
 You’re combining things that you’d never think could be combined … we physically have to break down our preconceived notions of how stuff actually works in the world.”

-Solen is one of over 15 animators, directors, producers, production designers, storyboard artists, lighting artists, and supervisors who spoke with Vulture over the last several months about the difficulties of animation — imagining it, writing it, making it move.
+Solen is one of the many animators, directors, producers, production designers, storyboard artists, lighting artists, and supervisors who spoke with Vulture over the last several months about the difficulties of animation — imagining it, writing it, making it move.
 The main takeaway: The work might be boundary-breaking, but it’s definitely not magic.
 Here are those creators on their hardest gigs in animation yet.

 Have an animation story to share?
 Let us know at firstname.lastname@example.org.